Skip to main content

 • You want teams to see their own numbers in Slack or Teams without you acting as a human report router.

-You connect billing data from AWS, GCP, Azure, Datadog, and more.
+You connect billing data from AWS, GCP, Azure, Datadog, Elastic Cloud, Snowflake, and more.
 Costory normalizes it so you can explore, explain, and report without building your own data pipeline.
+In the first hour, you can also connect Costory MCP to Claude or Cursor and start investigating costs from chat.

 What you can stop doing